Set Up a Usage-Based Business Model

 You can choose to charge a flat monthly base fee as well as a per item charge with this model.

-At the end of the billing cycle, Wix makes an SPI call to request the usage-based charges, and charges the user accordingly.
+At the end of the billing cycle, Wix makes a service plugin call to request the usage-based charges, and charges the user accordingly.

 You define a usage cap with the Get Charge Limit endpoint that Wix calls when a user chooses to upgrade the app plan.
 This can be increased later on by the user, once they’ve purchased a plan.